 to care for their loved ones and are encouraged to observe and participate in treatment.
 Support is also provided by our Brain Injury, Spinal Cord Injury and Stroke

 The Joint Commission (TJC) accredits the Center for Rehabilitation Medicine.
-The Commission on Accreditation of Rehabilitation Facilities (CARF) also accredits the Center for Comprehensive Integrated Inpatient Rehabilitation, Spinal Cord Injury System of Care and the Brain Injury Programs.
+The Commission on Accreditation of Rehabilitation Facilities (CARF) also accredits the Center for Comprehensive Integrated Inpatient Rehabilitation Program.

 Ten years ago, Los Angeles TV KABC Reporter Adrienne Alpert made national headlines when her news van’s microwave dish hit a power line causing severe electrical burns.
 A quadruple amputee, Adrienne lost most of her left arm and right leg, and a portion of her right hand and left foot.